Sustainability

 Conferences / Meetings

-Under the supervision of the Head of the Personnel Department, we hold a health conference twice a year which is attended by members of the Environment, Safety & Quality Assurance Department, managers in charge of personnel at each site, and members of the Health Insurance Association to grasp the health status of employees, plan health measures, verify effectiveness, and improve efforts.
+Under the supervision of the Head of the Personnel Department, we hold the Health Conference twice a year which is attended by members of the Environment, Safety & Quality Assurance Department, managers in charge of personnel at each site, and members of the Health Insurance Association to grasp the health status of employees, plan health measures, verify effectiveness, and improve efforts.

 In addition, providing the opportunity to hold discussions and exchange views with the labor union, the Health Promotion Committee, which consists of members from the Company, the Health Insurance Association, and the labor union, two from each, meets three times a year, working to improve the level of health and productivity management by also taking the perspective of employees into consideration.

-Furthermore, from FY2020, we have also applied our basic health policy to domestic affiliated companies, and have held "affiliated company health meeting" twice a year in which the persons in charge of health promotion of each company attend.
+Furthermore, from FY2020, we have also applied our basic health policy to domestic affiliated companies and have held the Affiliated Company Health Meeting twice a year in which the persons in charge of health promotion of each company attend.

 Health Promotion Office